rowcased/rowcased.github.io/codewars.md

 <h3 id="solver"><br>1.
 Problem Solver</h3>

-I signed up with zero skill.
-Katas baffled me and my earliest code was just okay.
-But I quickly learned how to learn; reading comments, referencing documentation, using tutorials, and especially studying other coders' solutions.
-I also found solving a kata in multiple languages offered invaluable insights to coding.
+I signed up with no skill.
+Katas baffled me at first.
+So I strove to improve my algorithmic practices by studying other coders' solutions, reading comments, and using documentation / tutorials.
+I found that resolving a kata in multiple languages offered invaluable insights into coding as well as how to learn a new language rapidly.

+offered invaluable insights to coding.

 <br><br>